-88 https://www.wvcentral.org/community/gad/Documents/Gender Equality and Social Inclusion Approach.pdf#search=g esi%20approach
+87 https://wvi365.sharepoint.com/:b:/r/sites/Community- GESI/Documents 26/Gender Equality and Social Inclusion Approach.pdf?csf=1&web=1&e=IYatX1

-- rights organisations) in the community.
-Assessment helps to identify the strengths, challenges and gaps to GESI in a particular area so WASH programmes can be designed in a GESI-transformative way. - During the design phase, WV WASH works to ensure women, men, girls and boys, including those with disabilities or from marginalised groups, are part of the decision-making process for the design of WASH systems, to ensure they are accessible, appropriate, dignified and desirable for all. - During implementation WV WASH works to ensure that it listens to and heeds the voices of women, men, girls and boys, including those with disabilities or from marginalised groups.
+- During implementation WV WASH works to ensure that it listens to and heeds the voices of women, men, girls and boys, including those with disabilities or from marginalised groups.
 Sustainability and governance practices need to ensure that marginalised people are part of leadership systems and the leadership makeup reflects the population demographics. - For monitoring and evaluation, monitoring data is disaggregated for most of the standard WASH indicators by age, sex and persons with disabilities.
 The WASH monitoring data also shows the registered children and Most Vulnerable Children (MVCs) reached through WASH interventions.
-A child is considered an MVC if s/he is affected by at least 2 vulnerability factors including serious discrimination, extreme deprivation, abusive relationship, and catastrophe/disaster.89
+A child is considered an MVC if s/he is affected by at least 2 vulnerability factors including serious discrimination, extreme deprivation, abusive relationship, and catastrophe/disaster.88

 Refer to section 3.2.2 for GESI transformative WASH competencies for staff.
-Tools to guide GESI assessment, design and monitoring can be found in the GESI Transformative WASH Guidance, 90 Examples of GESI indicators as well as monitoring and evaluation guidance can be found in World Vision's GESI DME Toolkit.
-91
+Tools to guide GESI assessment, design and monitoring can be found in the reference guide on GESI integration in WASH.89 Examples of GESI indicators as well as monitoring and evaluation guidance can be found in World Vision's GESI DME Toolkit.90